-So for Marx and Engels the first historical fact is
+So, for Marx and Engels the first historical fact is

 the satisfaction of our needs.

 The first time a human built a tool in order to satisfy a need.
-Thats the first historical fact.
+That’s the first historical fact.

 From the moment we satisfy a need on, we create other needs.
-This is the historical process for creating new needs.
+This is the historical process of creating new needs.

 The wheel of History keeps on turning